schnoog/joystick_F16_sidestick/README.md

 * **1x ADS1115 16bit ADC Modul** for example by AZ delivery.
 But there are dozen other manucaturers which use the same board layout (ADS1115.jpg)
 ![ADS1115](Hardware/ADS1115.jpg)
 * **2x MCP 23017 IO Expander moduls**
+* **2x INA 122P instrument amplifier** (I used sockets, but can be soldered directly to the PCB
+* **1x Potentiometer >=10k type  3296 - 3/8 ?
+Square Trimpot**
+* **2x Potentiometer (same 3296 type, but 100 or 200 Ohm)**

 * **1x Base PCB** That's the printed circuit board which holds all components in the base.
 ![PCB](Hardware/PCB_3D.jpg)
+(the PCB has some additional ports, for up to 4 analog and 8 digital inputs, I connected 3 additional digital inputs to buttons.
+One for recalibration of the center position and noise and 2 for ingame functions)

 **Stick internal wiring**